michelcrypt4d4mus/yaralyzer/README.md

 For info on exporting SVG images, HTML, etc., see [Example Output](#example-output).

 ### Configuration
 If you place a file called `.yaralyzer` in your home directory or the current working directory then environment variables specified in that `.yaralyzer` file will be added to the environment each time yaralyzer is invoked.
 This provides a mechanism for permanently configuring various command line options so you can avoid typing them over and over.
-See the example file [`.yaralyzer.example`](.yaralyzer.example) to see which options can be configured this way.
+See the comments in the example file [`.yaralyzer.example`](.yaralyzer.example) for more info.

 Only one `.yaralyzer` file will be loaded and the working directory's `.yaralyzer` takes precedence over the home directory's `.yaralyzer`.